Jimmie Nicol: Legacy

-During Nicol's brief time with the Beatles, both Lennon and McCartney would often ask him how he felt he was coping, to which his reply would usually be "It's getting better".
-Three years later, McCartney was walking his dog, Martha, with Hunter Davies, who was writing the only authorised biography of the Beatles, when the sun came out.
-McCartney remarked that the weather was "getting better" and began to laugh, remembering Nicol.
-This event inspired the song "Getting Better" on 1967's Sgt.
-Pepper's Lonely Hearts Club Band.
-McCartney again makes reference to Nicol on the Let It Be sessions in January 1969, saying: "I think you'll find we're not going abroad 'cause Ringo just said he doesn't want to go abroad.
-And he put his foot down.
-So, us and Jimmie Nicol might go abroad."
+During Nicol's nearly two week stint with the Beatles, both Lennon and McCartney often asked him how he was feeling and if he was coping, to which his reply would usually be "It's getting better".
+In early 1967, McCartney was walking his dog, Martha, with Hunter Davies, who was then writing the only authorised biography of the Beatles, when the sun broke through the overcast; McCartney remarked that the weather was "getting better" and he began to laugh, remembering Nicol.
+This event inspired the song "Getting Better" on Sgt.
+Pepper's Lonely Hearts Club Band released later that year.
+Lennon makes reference to Nicol on the Let It Be sessions in January 1969, saying: "Ringo said no, so us and Jimmie Nicol might go abroad."

 While appearing on the radio show Fresh Air hosted by Terry Gross in April 2016, Tom Hanks noted that he was at least partly influenced by Jimmie Nicol's experience with the Beatles when he wrote the script for the 1996 feature film That Thing You Do!